Hôtel Belles Rives

 The Hôtel Belles Rives is a hotel located in Juan-les-Pins, a town in the Antibes region on the French Riviera.
+It is known for being the place where Francis Scott and Zelda Fitzgerald spent time with friends Gerald and Sara Murphy (and others famously part of the Lost Generation) in the Roaring Twenties.
+This is where F. Scott Fitzgerald began writing Tender is the Night.

 History

 The hotel was originally a villa known as the Villa Saint-Louis.
+Thus is how it was known when the Fitzgeralds, the Murphys, and others like Ernest Hemingway spent time there.